Billy Joel: 1994–2013: Touring and new singles

-In 2001, Joel released Fantasies & Delusions, a collection of classical piano pieces.
-All were composed by Joel and performed by Hyung-ki Joo.
-Joel often uses bits of these songs as interludes in live performances, and some of them are part of the score for the hit show Movin' Out.
+In 2001, Joel released Fantasies & Delusions, a collection of classical piano pieces composed by Joel and performed by Hyung-ki Joo.
+Joel often uses bits of these pieces as interludes in live performances, and some of them are part of the score for the hit show Movin' Out.
 The album topped the classical charts at No. 1.
 Joel performed "New York State of Mind" live on September 21, 2001, as part of the America: A Tribute to Heroes benefit concert, and on October 20, 2001, along with "Miami 2017 (Seen the Lights Go Out on Broadway)", at the Concert for New York City in Madison Square Garden.
 That night, he also performed "Your Song" with Elton John.

 In 2003, Joel inducted The Righteous Brothers into the Rock and Roll Hall of Fame, noting that his song "Until the Night" from the album 52nd Street was a tribute to the duo.

-In 2005, Columbia released a box set, My Lives, which is largely a compilation of demos, b-sides, live/alternative versions and even a few Top 40 hits.
-The compilation also includes the Umixit software, in which people can remix "Zanzibar" and a live version of "I Go to Extremes" with their PC.
-Also, a DVD of a show from the River of Dreams tour is included.
+In 2005, Columbia released a box set, My Lives, which is largely a compilation of demos, b-sides, live/alternative versions, and even a few Top 40 hits.
+The compilation also includes the software that permits people to remix "Zanzibar" and a live version of "I Go to Extremes" with their PC.
+A DVD of a show from the River of Dreams tour is included.

-On January 7, 2006, Joel began a tour across the U.S. Having not written, or at least released, any new songs in 13 years, he featured a sampling of songs from throughout his career, including major hits as well as obscure tunes like "Zanzibar" and "All for Leyna".
-His tour included an unprecedented 12 sold-out concerts over several months at Madison Square Garden in New York City.
-The singer's stint of 12 shows at Madison Square Garden broke a previous record set by New Jersey native Bruce Springsteen, who played 10 sold-out shows at the same arena.
-The record earned Joel the first retired number (12) in the arena owned by a non-athlete.
-This honor has also been given to Joel at the Wells Fargo Center (Philadelphia) (formerly the Wachovia Center) in Philadelphia where a banner in the colors of the Philadelphia Flyers is hung honoring Joel's 48 Philadelphia sold-out shows.
-He also had a banner raised in his honor for being the highest grossing act in the history of the Times Union Center (formerly the Knickerbocker Arena and Pepsi Arena) in Albany, New York.
-This honor was given to him as part of the April 17, 2007, show he did there.
+On January 7, 2006, Joel began a tour across the U.S. Having not released any new songs in 13 years, he featured a sampling of songs from throughout his career, including major hits as well as deep cuts like "Zanzibar" and "All for Leyna".
+Between January 23 and April 24, his 12 performances at Madison Square Garden broke the venue's record for the most consecutive sold-out concerts by an artist during the same tour (the previous best was 10 shows, set by Bruce Springsteen in 2000).
+This achievement earned Joel the first retired number (12) in the arena's history to be given to a non-athlete.
+The same honor has been bestowed on Joel at Xfinity Mobile Arena (formerly the Wells Fargo Center) in Philadelphia, where a banner in the colors of the Philadelphia Flyers is hung honoring Joel's 48 sold-out Philadelphia shows.
 On June 13, 2006, Columbia released 12 Gardens Live, a double album containing 32 live recordings from a collection of the 12 different shows at Madison Square Garden during Joel's 2006 tour.